muratali016/Document-ChatGPT/README.md

 ## Chatgpt-text-summarizer tkinter app
 This is a text summarization app that uses OpenAI's GPT-3 language model to generate a summary of a given text.
-It's a Tkinter GUI application that can also extract text from PDF files and the clipboard.You can download summary
+It's a Tkinter GUI application that can also extract text from PDF files and the clipboard.
+You can also download summary

 ### Requirements
 * openai==0.8.0